quux00/fslocate/README.md

 Searching is case insensitive.
 You can only search for one term at a time.
 If a file name has spaces, put quotes around it.

-Or you can query the PostgreSQL database directly:
+Or, if using PostgresSQL, you can query the database directly:

     $ psql fslocate
     fslocate=> \d fsentry